zabackary/scratch-vm-wasm-runtime/README.md

 > Basically just a loop that runs bytecode instructions.

-For an explainer, please see [./docs/bytecode-schematics](this documentation), which explains the format of the bytecode.
+For an explainer, please see [this documentation](./docs/bytecode-schematics), which explains the format of the bytecode.

 Code outline: